Low-Slope Roofing – Flat Roofing Systems

 TPO roof membranes are a blend of polypropylene (PP) and ethylene-propylene rubber (EPR) polymers.
 The chemical and physical characteristics allow the single-ply membrane to repeatedly soften when heated, and harden when cooled.
 Also, because of their chemical nature, seams are heat-welded with hot air.
-Some TPO membranes are soft and flexible, while others are rigid, although all TPO membranes have positive physical properties, such as heat aging, cold temperature flexibility, puncture resistance, and tear strength.
+Some TPO membranes are soft and flexible, while others are rigid, although all TPO membranes have positive physical properties, such as heat aging, cold temperature flexibility, puncture resistance, and tear strength, read the Roof Replacement & Repair Guide for more info.
 At Gallop Roofing & Remodeling, Inc, we install TPO manufactured by Versico & GAF Roofing Systems.

 EPDM is elastomeric compound synthesized from ethylene, propylene and a relatively small amount of diene monomer, from which a flexible rubber matrix is formed.
 This synthetic rubber material can be formulated with great flexibility for use as membrane sheet roofing.
 Generally EPDM is manufactured as vulcanized (cured) membrane, although no vulcanized (uncured) EPDM is used as detailing and flashing material.
 Seams are typically sealed with tape or liquid-applied adhesive.
 At Gallop Roofing & Remodeling, Inc, we install EPDM manufactured by Versico & GAF Roofing Systems.